 BoxLock Package Delivery Lock

-BoxLock is specifically designed for protecting porch boxes and containers designed to hold shipments.
-It allows you to share access codes with friends and family, but its real talent is tracking packages received by shippers like UPS, USPS, and FedEx.
-You can get notifications on your phone when a package is delivered, and rest assured that it's safe from porch pirates and other thieves.
-The lock is, of course, weather-resistant, and comes with a battery that you will need to recharge every 45 to 90 days, depending on how much you use the lock.
+The BoxLock is specifically designed for protecting porch boxes and containers that hold delivery packages.
+You can share access codes with friends and family, but its real talent is tracking packages received by shippers like UPS, USPS, and FedEx.
+You can get notifications on your phone when a package is delivered, and feel confident that it's safe from porch pirates and other thieves.
+The lock is weather-resistant and comes with a battery that you will need to recharge every 45 to 90 days, depending on how much you use the lock.

 Megafeis Fingerprint Padlock

 The most feature-rich padlock

 - Good companion app